 Breed or Size of the Goats on the Farm

 The smaller the size of the goats on the farm, the less food they need and the smaller the space required to host them.
-Size is a consequence of the herd’s average age and the species of goats in consideration.
+Size is often dependent on the herd’s average age and breed.

-Some goat breeds like the Nigerian dwarf goats are remarkably small even when fully grown (the male will only grow up to 23.5 inches tall).
-Like the Boer breed, others will give a small cow a run for its weight.
-A Boer goat farmer should limit his herd to six per acre, while you can rear up to eight Nigerian Dwarfs or Pygmy goats per acre.
+Some goat breeds, like the Nigerian dwarf goats, are remarkably small even when fully grown (the male will only grow up to 23.5 inches tall).
+Unlike the Boer goat breed, which will grow much larger and require more feed.
+A Boer goat farmer should limit his herd to six per acre, while you can stock up to eight Nigerian Dwarfs or Pygmy goats per acre.

 Use your discretion for the rest of the goat breeds whose sizes fall in the middle, in conjunction with the other considerations mentioned in this article.

 Another consideration is if you are raising goats to clear brush.
-If you are solely raising goats for brush management, you can raise more per acre than if you are raising meat goats.
+If you are utilizing goats for brush management, you can raise more per acre.

 Climatic Conditions

 The climate will affect the goats’ grazing and browsing habits significantly.
-No forage production will keep the goats fed throughout the year.
-Some plants grow aggressively during summer, while others, a rare group, thrive in winter.
+No single naturally growing forage will keep the goats fed throughout the year.
+Some plants grow aggressively during summer, while others thrive in winter.

-The warm summertime temperatures have grass and forage production, allowing you to increase the number of goats per yard on your goat farm as there’s plenty of food to go around.
-During winter, the grass becomes dormant, and you might have to resort to expensive hays and supplements if you let the herd grow too big in summer.
+The warm summertime temperatures have high grass and forage production, allowing you to increase the number of goats per acre on your farm.
+During winter, many grasses become dormant, and you might have to resort to feeding hay and supplements to sustain the herd until the spring or summer.

 General Availability of Feed on the Land

-You can raise more goats if the piece of land has sufficient levels of grains, grass, and other fodder that your goat breed can feed on than if it is an arid or bare tract.
+You can raise more goats if the piece of land has an array of quality forages.
+Sufficient levels of grains, grass, and other fodder will keep your herd nutritionally balanced.
 Goats will thrive where there are overgrown pastures, in wooded areas with low-hanging leaves and thickets.
 It is even better when the climate supports quick growth for replacement.

-The bare tracts of land can be improved by planting fodder supplements or adopting rotational grazing systems to allow them time to replenish.
+Low quality sections of land can be improved by planting quality forage or adopting rotational grazing systems to allow them time to replenish.
 There is more on rotational farming below.

 Factors that Determine Goat Stocking Ratios